All Episodes

 But then you've still got two other aspects of this issue that have to be resolved as well.

-And he said, Look, we're compassionate people, these are children.
+And he said, look, we're compassionate people.

-They we can't punish them for the crimes of their parents.
+We can't punish them for the crimes of their parents.

-Uh their parents are the ones that came here illegally.
+Their parents are the ones that came here illegally.

-Uh I I was sitting there saying, I got an answer to this, Governor Huckabee.
+I was sitting there saying, I got an answer to this, Governor Huckabee.

 If you're not going to punish the kids, if you're going to go ahead and pay for their education and do all the, you're just writing an incentive for more parents to come across the border and give birth.

-At some point this has to stop.
+At some point, this has to stop.

-Yeah, we've got we McCain's right.
+Yeah, we've got, McCain's right.

 We've got a couple of three phases of this problem.